-Page limit – case for support (the file size has a maximum limit of 10 megabytes imposed by JeS and cannot be submitted if larger than this)
+Page limit – case for support (the file size has a maximum limit of 10 megabytes imposed by Je-S and cannot be submitted if larger than this)

-Further sides of A4 are allowed as follows:
+Further pages are permitted as follows:

 The need for all personnel on a project, along with their role, must be fully justified in the case.
 The Panel will not support posts that are inadequately justified, and reserve the right to reject any project where the requested FTE has been unreasonably inflated.